zapbampow/refcode-devtools-lesson/README.md

 - Show the Computed tab for CSS

 - look at how the navbar transition is happening (will use this info later in debugging)
+- look at the bugs on the elements page and let the students brainstorm solving them

+- look at the network page and see how you can see the data that is retrieve from the api

 ## Built in bugs
 The site has some intentionally built in bugs to show how you use the dev tools to debug your code.